peak-gao/code-notes/JavaScript/js-basics-notes.md

 	console.log("button clicked");
 }, /*capturingPhase=*/false );
 ```
-The click function click handler callback doesn't need the someReallyBigData variable at all.
-That means, theoretically, after process(..) runs, the big memory-heavy data structure could be garbage collected.
-However, it's quite likely (though implementation dependent) that the JS engine will still have to keep the structure around, since the click function has a closure over the entire scope
+- The click function click handler callback doesn't need the someReallyBigData variable at all
+    - That means, theoretically, after process(..) runs, the big memory-heavy data structure could be garbage collected
+    - However, it's quite likely (though implementation dependent) that the JS engine will still have to keep the structure around, since the click function has a closure over the entire scope
     - Block-scoping can address this concern, making it clearer to the engine that it does not need to keep someReallyBigData around:
         ```
         function process(data) {